gaelcolas/datum/README.md

   - RoleData\Data
 ```

-You can now use Datum to lookup the 'Merged Data', per key:
+You can now use Datum to lookup the `Merged Data`, per key:

 ```PowerShell
 $Datum = New-DatumStructure -DefinitionFile .\Demo\Datum.yml